rpm-software-management/rpm/docs/manual/format_v6.md

 - The tag value is the alignment in bytes, a power of two, normally the filesystem block size (4096), with a supported maximum of 1 MiB.
+- For an uncompressed payload the canonical cpio stream starts on an alignment boundary.
+The zero framing between the Header and cpio is covered by the primary physical payload digests and size, but excluded from the canonical uncompressed (ALT) payload digests and size.
 - Within the payload, the content of every regular file at least as large as the alignment starts on an alignment boundary.
 Smaller files, symlinks, directories and other members keep the ordinary 4-byte cpio alignment.